lukeguppy/TwitchChecker/README.md

 start "" "path\to\pythonw.exe" "path\to\your\TwitchChecker.py"
 ```
 2. Place the `.bat` file in your startup folder (e.g., `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`).
+   - This can also be found through the run menu (Win + R) and entering 'shell:startup'

 #### For macOS:
 1. Create a `.sh` file to run the script at startup: